 The above is not be confused with the general principle of “legal certainty”, which is vital and applies to all the categories.
 The current category, however, is based on a particular purpose of laws, independent of and in addition to “legal certainty”.

-4. Partially independent, partially overlapping with the two previous categories, we have a range of potential protective laws, which have to be judged on their individual merit and with an eye at the overall circumstances.
+Partially independent, partially overlapping with the two previous categories, we have a range of potentially protective laws that have to be judged on their individual merits and with an eye at the overall circumstances.
 For instance, some countries have a requirement that motorists and/or car owners have corresponding insurance, based (in my understanding) on the idea that the party who caused an accident should always be able to pay sufficient restitution to innocent victims of the accident.

 This example demonstrates how tricky such issues of “individual merit” and “overall circumstances” can be.
 On the one hand, the rationale does make sense; on the other, I have heard repeated claims that the idea does not work as well as intended, e.g. because an accident was caused by an uninsured, penniless, and underage joyrider.
 (But I have never looked deeper into the issue.)
 From another perspective, we might well have a case where someone has sufficiently much money that accident victims would not be at additional risk and where the insurance overhead is just wasted money.
 From yet another, there can be considerable market distortions, in that car insurers can rack up prices well above the “natural” price level, that low-price cars sell worse than they “should” (because the cost-of-ownership increase through insurance is larger relative the price of the car, the cheaper the car), or similar.